 “A lot of bankruptcy attorneys will [also] lower [their] fees if you’re really low income,” Morgan says.

 Ways to pay bankruptcy fees

-If you’re feeling overwhelmed about the fees required to file for bankruptcy, there are a few ways you might be able to reduce the total cost and raise money to pay for the rest.
+If you’re feeling overwhelmed about the fees required to file for bankruptcy — from the cost of filing to other court costs and legal fees — there are a few ways you might be able to reduce some expenses and raise money to pay for the rest.

 Bankruptcy filing fees, credit counseling costs and fees for consumer education courses are well-established and consistent no matter where you live or how complicated your case is.

 Attorney fees, on the other hand, vary widely and can increase your bankruptcy costs significantly.
 While the price might seem steep, it’s probably worth it to at least look into working with a lawyer when filing for bankruptcy.

 If you feel as if all of these costs are just too much, that doesn’t mean you should cast aside bankruptcy if it looks like the best option for your situation.
 Consider some of the types of assistance that may be available to you, or seek out ways to raise the money you need to pay.
 The short-term cost could be worth the long-term relief.